1. Optimized GitHub Documentation

 The same is true in crypto.

 The beautiful thing about DeFi is code composability, or the ability to assemble code in many different ways, to create novel, integrable protocols.
+Integrating with other chains not only grows your brand awareness, but also allows you to expand your user base tremendously.

 If you've heard Michael Saylor or the Winklevoss twins talk about Bitcoin, you've probably heard that Bitcoin is scarce (only 21 million will ever exist), and it's this scarcity and soundness that makes it an attractive investment like gold.